Guitar-Sound-Processing/GSP/gsp_daisy/Effects.md

 ## Configuration Commands

 Any effect can be configured by a three-character command and their parameters.
-The configuration commands are explained below.
+The configuration commands are explained below, as well as their default parameters.
 Deep explanation on the effect parameters can be found in specific effect documentation that can be found in the [Available Effects section](https://github.com/Guitar-Sound-Processing/GSP/blob/main/gsp_daisy/Commands.md#avlefc).
 Current effects on GSP comprise

 - [Level Detector (lvd)](#efclvd)
 - [Chorus (chs)](#efcchs)